reactgraphqlacademy/react-native-training/README.md

 ![Views Screenshots](./screenshots.jpg)

-You can checkout the individual original screenshots [here](./originals)
+You can check out the individual original screenshots [here](./originals)

 ## Setup